 KLG carries out a large exploration program on surface throughout their holdings in the Kirkland Lake Area and from underground from the Macassa Mine.
-Some of the exploration has been carried out jointly with a joint venture partner however at this time there is no exploration collaboration.
-In March 2012, KLG entered into a purchase agreement with Queenston to purchase their share of the joint venture.
-This purchase closed in August, 2012.
+In the past, some of the exploration has been carried out jointly with a joint venture partner, however at this time there is no exploration collaboration.